RJPercival/django-tenants/docs/pytest.rst

 Fixture Scopes
 ==============

-The tenant fixture supports different scopes to control the tenant lifecycle:

 Function Scope (Default)
 -------------------------

-Fresh tenant created for each test function.
-Slowest but most isolated:
+By default, the ``tenant`` fixture is function-scoped, meaning a fresh tenant is created for each test function:

 .. code-block:: python